hstarmans/hexastorm/readme.md

 If multiple motors are used; TICKS, C00, C01, C02 are repeated.
 Step speed must be lower than 1/2 oscillator speed (Nyquist criterion).
 For a [typical stepper motor](https://blog.prusaprinters.org/calculator_3416/) with 400 steps per mm, max speed is 3.125 m/s with an oscillator frequency of 1 MHz.

+### Bezier Curves

+I made a sketch for an implementation in test/old/dsp/casteljau.py

 ### Pin instruction
 | data | number of bytes | description